DUAT Syllabus

 Mathematics (10 Marks)

-Statistics and probability, measures of central tendency and dispersion, skewness and kurtosis, elementary data analysis, conditional probability, multiplication rule, total probability, Bayes' theorem, and independence of events.
+Statistics and Probability: Measure of central tendency, measure of dispersion, skewness and Kurtosis, and elementary analysis of data.
+Probability and properties, conditional probability, multiplication rule.
+Total Probability.
+Bayes’ theorem and independence of events.

 Earth and Environmental Sciences (20 Marks)